cecoulombe/Sage_App/README.md

 For a full list of features, see the `Sage_Product_Report.pdf` file.

 There are numerous features of Sage that are worth mentioning:
-- Google FireBase sign on and data storage
+- Google Firebase sign on and data storage
 - Calming and comfortable environment
-- Reactive user interface and immediate data sync with FireBase
+- Reactive user interface and immediate data sync with Firebase
 - Graphs to highlight financial wellbeing and goal progress
 - Currency exchange calculator with up-to-date exchange rates